Satish-baradiya/stackoverflow-api/README.md

 # stckoverflow-api
-This api returns the unanswered questions related to python.
+This api returns the unanswered questions related to python on satckoverflow.